-When you ride on technical trails and you need to traverse over rocks and tree routes if you have nos suspension your wheels will lose more often contact with the grown and so you will lose traction, this will have a much bigger negative effect on your speed than losing some of your pedaling power (absorbed by suspension).
+When you ride on technical trails and you need to traverse over rocks and tree routes if you have nos suspension your wheels will lose more contact with the ground and so you will lose traction, this will have a much bigger negative effect on your speed than losing some of your pedaling power (absorbed by suspension).

 If you take a rigid bike on a technical trail you will have a difficult time riding with speed without taking a big risk of a crash because when you hit the bumps on the trails the shocks aren’t absorbed and this tend to throw you off the bike and you will have a harder time controlling your bike.

 Practically you will be forced to ride slower because there is no suspension to absorb the shocks resulting when your wheels hit bigger obstacles.